delomast/maxFounderDiversity/README.md

 ##### Example 1
 - ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af``

-This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and configures the tool's data loader with a default batch-size of 1.
+This tells the tool that the allele frequency data files are in a source directory located at `./alle_frq_dirs/sthd_af`.

 ##### Example 3
-- ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af --noPlots``
+- ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af --plots``

-This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and disables making plots.
+This tells the tool that the allele frequency data files are in a source directory located at `./alle_frq_dirs/sthd_af` and tells it to make plots.

 ##### Example 3